PenTest-duck/SBT-Hilltop-CTF/Wireshark Analysis/Subdomain Tsunami/README.md

 # Subdomain Tsunami

-What the hell are these subdomains?
+What the hell are these URLs?

-(63 base64).hackthewholeworld.com

-Exfiltrate .wav file, containing NATO phonetic alphabet.

-HilltopCTF{s1l3n7_w4v35_9r0w_1nt0_t5un4m15}

 Hint 1: